Is Hemp Oil The Same As CBD Oil

-We mentioned earlier that CBD stimulates the CB2 cannabinoid receptors in the endocannabinoid system to help sustain homeostasis.
-CBD offers various effects depending on how people, especially older adults, use it.
+We mentioned earlier that CBD interacts with the CB2 cannabinoid receptors in the endocannabinoid system to help sustain homeostasis.
+CBD offers various benefits depending on how people use it.

 For instance, consumer reports and studies imply CBD is useful for stress.
 In fact, CBD for stress is the number one reason most people begin using it.
-And researchers have explored CBD’s potential to lower stress responses by affecting the blood vessels and blood pressure.
+And researchers have explored CBD’s potential to lower stress responses brought on by everyday stressors.

-Another reason for the rising interest in CBD oil and its benefits is how it affects sleep.
-But if you’re questioning, “does CBD make you tired,” it isn’t the CBD by itself that causes sleepiness.
+Another reason for the rising interest in CBD oil and its benefits is how it supports sleep.
+But if you’re worried about getting knocked out whenever you use CBD, keep in mind that it isn’t the CBD by itself that causes sleepiness.

 CBD sleep aids typically combine CBD with a natural sleep hormone called melatonin – along with a blend of other sleep-inducing ingredients.
 Individually, CBD helps create a sense of calm and relaxation without making you feel groggy.
 It’s the melatonin and other elements that allow you to drift asleep naturally.

 Similar to hemp seed oil, CBD oil can also be a useful topical but for a different reason.
-While hemp oil from crushed cannabis seeds helps maintain unclogged pores and relieve dryness and itch, CBD oil works with CB2 receptors located in the skin to help alleviate minor discomfort and aches.
+While hemp oil from crushed cannabis seeds helps maintain unclogged pores and relieve dryness and itch, CBD oil supports CB2 receptors in the skin to provide soothing benefits.

 CBD oil’s characteristics make it far from identical to hemp seed oil:

-- It’s made by extracting CBD compounds from industrial hemp material, including stems, flowers, and leaves, and infusing the extraction with a carrier oil.
+- It’s made by extracting CBD compounds from industrial hemp material, including stems, flowers, and leaves, and infusing the extract with a carrier oil.

-- Benefits consist of stress management, sleep aid with melatonin, and topical uses for temporary discomfort.
+- Benefits include stress management, sleep aid with melatonin, and topical uses for temporary discomfort.